-Write a post about the subject matter of your webinar on your own blog or as a guest on someone else’s blog.
+Write blog posts about the subject matter of your webinars on your own blog or as a guest on someone else’s blog.
 Promote the webinar within the blog article by using the eWebinar card widget.

 Here’s a companion blog article we wrote for a webinar we did with SaaS Insider:

 If you’ve written blog posts where the ideal call to action would be for people to join your webinar, include the eWebinar card widget multiple times throughout the article.
 This ensures the CTA stays in front of the reader as they read

 Our on-demand demo is our most important CTA across all of our blog content, since 25% of people who attend our demo sign up for a trial.
 Here is an example of a post where we used the card widget to point to our demo at the beginning, middle, and end of the article: